nashare/learn-Spanish/README.md

 ## Getting Started

 1. Visit [Learn Spanish Visually](https://learn-spanish-visual.vercel.app).
 2. Register for a new account or log in.
-For test purpose you can use new@new.new both as email and password to log in.
+Please register for a new account or log in.
+For testing purposes, you may use the following credentials:
+* email: test@test.com
+* password: qweasdzxcQ1!

 3. Dive into your first lesson!

 ![Website Screenshot](/content/screenshots/home.png)